By: Colin Kolbus

-Many are concerned about the frequency and duration of barrier deployment (Figure 8).
+Many scientists are concerned about the frequency and duration of barrier deployment (Figure 11).
 With the limits currently set by CVN, the wall will only be deployed 5 times a year.
-In the future, with a 50 cm increase in sea level predicted by the Intergovernmental Panel on Climate Change, the barriers will be deployed for 187 days a year, occasionally for weeks at a time (Del Bello 2018).
-Oxygen depletion in the stagnant water could an array of negative effects on the lagoon.
+In the future, with a 50 cm increase in global sea level predicted by the Intergovernmental Panel on Climate Change, the barriers would be deployed for 187 days a year, occasionally for weeks at a time (Del Bello 2018).
+Oxygen depletion in the stagnant water, anoxia, could cause an array of negative effects on the lagoon.
 Venice does not have any municipal wastewater treatment and most waste goes through a primary treatment process at the building before being discharged directly in the canals.
 While this system ‘works’ with the tide bringing fresh water into the lagoon twice daily, when the gates are closed for weekends on end the waste remains in place.
 Human effluent is high in nitrogen and phosphorous.
-Large concentrations of it may lead to eutrophication of the canal and large algae blooms that choke out other aquatic life.
+Large concentrations of it may lead to eutrophication of the canal, large algae blooms that choke out other aquatic life.
 There would be a loss of biodiversity, which could nullify the effects of the habitat restoration mentioned earlier.
 If this scenario is achieved, it would violate the specifications defined at the start of the project: flushing between the sea and lagoon would be significantly altered.
 On the other hand, studies are underway to use the barriers to induce a current within the lagoon to avoid anoxic summer conditions (CVN 2019).

 4.2 Coastal Nourishment